 Throughout the year, Kroenke Sports Charities hosts several fundraising events, hosted by our team players, coaches, management, alumni, ice girls and mascot Bernie.
 The fun filled events give our sponsors and fans a chance to meet our teams in a casual setting.
 Proceeds benefit the Community Programs at Kroenke Sports Charities.

-The 2017 Colorado Avalanche Charity Brunch, hosted by The Avs Better Halves, is Sunday, March 12, at the Hyatt Regency Denver Tech Center.
+The 2019 Colorado Avalanche Charity Brunch presented by Cigna, hosted by The Avs Better Halves, was Sunday, Feb.
+17, at the Hyatt Regency Denver Tech Center.

-This special event includes a silent auction, brunch and a fashion show featuring Avalanche players and coaches escorting kids who have overcome medical challenges.
-Proceeds benefit Kroenke Sports Charities and Teammates for Kids Foundation.
-Don't miss this heartwarming event.
+This sold out, special event included a silent auction, brunch and a fashion show featuring Avalanche players escorting kids who have overcome medical challenges.
+Proceeds benefited Kroenke Sports Charities.

-The evening included live music, dancing, gaming tables, wine tasting, as well as dishes from some of the best restaurants in Denver.
+The evening included live music, dancing, gaming tables, wine tasting and dishes from some of the best restaurants in Denver.
 All proceeds from the event benefited education, health and recreation programs for children and families in Colorado supported by Kroenke Sports Charities.

-The Classic has raised more than $1.3 million during its 21-year run.
+The Classic has raised more than $1.4 million during its 22-year run.

-"Without this event we wouldn't be able to do what we really want to do in the community," said Deb Dowling Canino, executive director, Kroenke Sports Charities.
+"Without this event we wouldn't be able to do what we really want to do in the community," said Deb Dowling Canino, executive director of Kroenke Sports Charities.